 Sand dunes are prominent features in coastal landscapes, formed by the accumulation of sand transported by wind.
 They serve various ecological functions, including:

-• Providing habitat for various plant and animal species.
+• Providing habitat for a variety of plant and animal species adapted to harsh, mobile environments.

 The interplay between wind and water is essential for understanding coastal dynamics.
-These forces can enhance or mitigate each other’s effects, leading to complex landforms.
+These forces can enhance or mitigate each other's effects, leading to complex landforms that are neither purely water-driven nor purely wind-driven.
+The synergy between them creates some of the most iconic coastal features on Earth.

 Some key processes resulting from the interaction of wind and water include: